 b) or you can fix the matters yourself and claim the compensation and legal costs of doing this

 You need a lawyer’s advice to assess the case, the situation and the chances and to advise.
 We are happy to assist with this.
 Please contact us with your particular situation for us to start helping you.
-Remember it does not matter if you bought the house directly from the constructor, as a resale, or if you own land and had a project of constructing a house using a builder or builders.
+Remember it does not matter if you bought the house directly from the constructor, as a resale.
+Or if you own land and had a project of constructing a house using a builder.